microsoft/lisa/docs/write_test/write_case.md

 )
 ```

-Once defined, it can be used like `script: CustomScript =
+Once defined, the script can be used like `script: CustomScript =
 node.tools[self._echo_script]`.

 Please note that it is recommended that you use the tools in LISA instead of